tong-sf/msds610_final/README.md

 * Searching for strings: We use ord() function to extract the unicode of the first character of the string, then generate the hashcode.

 # Slides and Code
-Hashtables_Slides.pdf contains the slides we used in our presentation.
-In Hashtables_Introduction.ipynb in this repository, we present the fundamental steps for implementing hashtables and hashsearch on integers and strings.
-We also use lolviz package to illustrate the idea of hashtables:
+* Hashtables_Slides.pdf:  It contains the slides we used in our presentation.
+We introduce the reasons that why we should use hashtables in searching.
+* Hashtables_Introduction.ipynb: It presents the fundamental steps for implementing hashtables and hash search on integers and strings.
+We also use the lolviz package to illustrate the idea of hashtables as the following:

 <img src="https://github.com/tong-sf/msds610_final/blob/main/imagesforreadme/code_image.png" width="800" height="500"/>